bebocoding/brain-tumor/README.md

 A brain-tumor classifier.
 Classify a tumor as one of these types `glioma_tumor, meningioma_tumor, no_tumor, pituitary_tumor` applying classical machine techniques.
 The dataset has hundreds of images of an x-ray scan for individuals' head, whome might have a type of tumor in their brain.

 # Example image
+This is an example of an x-ray scan of a person's brain diagonsed with `glioma_tumor`, which is mostly malignant.

 ![giloma tumor](<Training/glioma_tumor/gg (1).jpg>)

 # Tools
 python, numpy, pandas, scikit-learn